In this video, we'll look at why boolean operations are important in array formulas.

 So, why does this work?

-We know the first array is already a set 1s and zeros, and the second array is just values.
+We know the first array is already a set of 1s and 0s, and the second array is just values.
 When these two arrays are multiplied together, only values associated with Texas remain.

 The other states are now zero.